roixa/RoixArchitectureTemplates/README.md

 # RoixArchitectureTemplates

-### Large architecture templates for android
+### Global architecture templates for android

-This is a clean mvvm architecture with DI, included base list and toolbar screens logic, configured themes, styles and values etc.
+This is a clean mvvm architecture with DI, included base list and toolbar screens logic, configured themes, styles, values etc.
-After every template use,the project is able to compile.
+After every template use (probably except only Architecture Template), the project is able to compile.
 This allows to work with architecture and DI, as a black boxes.

 ### Main advantages
-- It is framework!
+- It is a framework!
-- in progress
+- Large ability to customize

 ### Templates
 ```